-JROMC is pleased to announce the resumption of its annual memorial lecture series.
-The 49th J. Robert Oppenheimer Memorial Lecture will feature Professor Feryal Özel, on August 12th, 2022 beginning at 7 pm at Duane Smith Auditorium, Los Alamos, NM.
-The topic of Prof. Özel’s talk will be announced shortly.
+JROMC is pleased to announce the resumption of its annual free memorial lecture series.
+The 49th J. Robert Oppenheimer Memorial Lecture will feature Professor Feryal Özel, on August 12th, 2022 beginning at 7:30 pm at Duane Smith Auditorium, Los Alamos, NM.

 Black Holes: from Oppenheimer’s Ideas to the First Direct Images

 For a long time after Einstein’s formulation of the Theory of General Relativity, black holes were nothing but a mathematical curiosity.
 Even after Oppenheimer’s groundbreaking work, who demonstrated that black holes can be formed in the Universe through natural processes, many skeptics remained.
 In the intervening decades, astrophysicists collected a lot of circumstantial evidence, indicating that black holes do exist.
 In my presentation, I will discuss how the century-long quest culminated in the first-ever images of supermassive black holes with the Event Horizon Telescope.
 With these images, we can not only confirm their existence, but also perform unprecedented tests of the theory of General Relativity.